-Students must meet the following requirements in order to graduate:
+Students must meet the following requirements to graduate:

-• Successfully complete all required courses and required externship/clinical/practicum hours (if applicable)

-- Earn a minimum CGPA of 2.0 in their program of study - Satisfy all attendance requirements of the institution
+- Successfully complete all required courses and required externship/clinical/practicum hours (if applicable) - Earn a minimum CGPA of 2.0 in their program of study - Satisfy all attendance requirements of the institution

 Students who complete their educational program requirements and do not meet the minimum CGPA to graduate are considered a "completer."
-Completer students may be eligible to retake classes, at no charge and without Federal Student Aid, in an attempt to increase their CGPA to meet the minimum 2.0 graduation requirement.
-Any completer student electing to return must meet with a re-entry advisor to discuss appeal requirements.
+Completer students may be eligible to retake classes, at no charge and without Federal Student Aid, to increase their CGPA to meet the minimum 2.0 graduation requirement.
+Any completer student electing to return must meet with a reentry advisor (online) or Learner Services Advisor (ground) to discuss appeal requirements.